gabelstapler6/dwm-statusbar-avd/README.md

 The following examples can be executed manually or by putting them in, e.g., your `.xinitrc` file.
 Note the `&` after long-running commands to make them run in the background.
-If the directory that you cloned the appliction into is not in your path, be sure to include the path when calling `avdd` or `avds`.
+If the directory that you cloned the appliction into is not in your path, be sure to specify the path when calling `avdd` or `avds`.

 Start the daemon to create a status bar with the default sections, prefix, separators, and suffix.